Seiko Matsuda: 1978–1980

 In 1978, Seiko attended the Miss Seventeen contest held by a popular teenage magazine, where she won the top prize.
-Following this win, she was spotted and scouted by CBS Sony Producer, Muneo Wakamatsu.
-The sixteen-year-old Noriko Kamachi from Kurume, Fukuoka had to choose between the stage names Seiko Arata or Seiko Matsuda.
-She chose Seiko Matsuda.
+Following this win, she was spotted and scouted by CBS Sony Producer Muneo Wakamatsu.
+The sixteen-year-old Noriko Kamachi had to choose between the stage names Seiko Arata or Seiko Matsuda, choosing the latter.

-In 1979, she started to rise in popularity as a magazine teen idol, and in the same year, debuted as an actress in all 26 episodes of the television series Odaijini, which was broadcast by Nippon TV.
+In 1979, she started to rise in popularity as a magazine teen idol, and, in the same year, debuted as an actress in all 26 episodes of the television series Odaijini, broadcast by Nippon TV.

-In January 1980, Seiko made her debut as a radio personality, appearing weekly for the entire run of the radio program "The Punch Punch Punch," broadcast by radio station Nippon Radio.
+In January 1980, Seiko made her debut as a radio personality, appearing weekly for the entire run of the radio program "The Punch Punch Punch," by Nippon Radio.

 In April 1980, she made her musical debut with the song "Hadashi no Kisetsu" (lit.
 "Barefoot Season").
 The song was featured in a television commercial for Shiseido's Ekubo, which was broadcast two months before the song's release, in February.
 During the commercial broadcast, it was assumed that the actress in the commercial was singing the song.
 Originally, Seiko was supposed to be a commercial actress; however she had a poor audition and was replaced by Yukiko Yamada.
 The single was an immediate hit with listeners, debuting at No. 12 on the Oricon Weekly charts and selling over 280,000 copies.

-In July 1980, Seiko released her second single "Aoi Sangosho," which served as the musical backing for Glico's ice cream product Yolel.
+In July 1980, Seiko released her second single "Aoi Sangoshou," which served as the musical backing for Glico's ice cream product Yolel.
 It was her first single to debut in the Top 3 on the Oricon Weekly Charts and has since sold over 600,000 copies.
 The single was nominated at the 22nd Japan Record Awards in the category of New Artist Award and was rewarded with the special award in the 11th Japan Music Awards along with Toshihiko Tahara.
 On the yearly Oricon rankings, the singled ranked 15th.
 In September 1980, Seiko launched her first concert, entitled "First Kiss."